TamasNeumer/Ph03nix-InterviewPrep/Chapters/DataStructures/Knowledge.md

     - `remove`
   - A Deque (pronounced “deck”) is an extension of Queue , and allows addition and removal from either end of the data structure.

+- **Vectors**
+  - Main differences vs ArrayList:
+    - Vector is synchronized, while ArrayList is NOT!
+    - A Vector defaults to doubling the size of its array, while the ArrayList increases its array size by 50 percent.
+    - ArrayList is newer and 20-30% faster.

 ## Trees
 **Trees**
 - A tree is a data structure in which an element can be succeeded by a number of different elements, known as *children*.